ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Overly permissive CORS policy

 Indica que o CORS policy está com excesso de permissionamento, o que pode representar riscos de segurança.
-A mensagem que aparece é esta:

 > _A web server defines which other domains are allowed to access its domain using cross-origin requests.
 However, caution should be taken when defining the header because an overly permissive CORS policy will allow a malicious application to communicate with the victim application in an inappropriate way, leading to spoofing, data theft, relay and other attacks.
 For more information checkout the \(_[_https://fetch.spec.whatwg.org/_](https://fetch.spec.whatwg.org/)_\) advisory._